MaryKroustali/Thriftie_marketplace/README.md

 - [ ] report part 6 (check)

 # Struggles
-- [ ] how to check if a user is signed in
 - [ ] login/signup modals overflow
 - [ ] change color in picture add image for product
 - [ ] check responsive again!